modern-hobbyist/modern-hobbyist/how-i-made-this-wiki.md

 - **Accessible Anywhere:** Because it's hosted on GitHub Pages, I can view and share my knowledge base from anywhere.
 - It's Free. $0 free.
 Nada.
 Zilch

+## Downsides

+- **Security**: I don't have GitHub Pro, so I am unable to make the repository that this Wiki is build from `Private`.
+I am *mostly* ok with that, I just have to make sure not to put any sensitive information in the documentation, which isn't usually a problem.
+- **Styling**: Styling can be a pain when going for a more custom look on a page, but markdown can get you pretty far most of the time.
+- **Obsidian Links**: One of the most powerful parts of Obsidian is the `Obsidian Links`, which allow you to quickly link to another document with `[[Another Document]]` notation.
+This breaks when building your markdown as a Jekyll Site, since it's an Obsidian specific feature.

 ## How You Can Do It Too

 If you want to set up something similar, here’s a rough outline of what you need: